-In the mid-1990s, with the advent of rod-screw instrumentation, the limitations of plates were eliminated.
-The screws provided excellent fixation, and the use of rods allowed unlimited screw placement.
-There was greater space for bone grafting, and the ability to compress or distract became available.8
+In the mid 1990s with the advent of rod-screw instrumentation the limitations of plates were eliminated.
+Not only did screws provide excellent fixation, but the use of rods allowed unlimited screw placement.
+There was greater space for bone grafting, but also the ability to compress or distract became available.

-Occipital fixation has also dramatically improved because of the use of rigid fixation with contoured rod-screw instrumentation.
-Bicortical placement in the thickest and strongest bone along the occipital midline offers a biomechanical advantage and promotes stability and rigidity and thereby increases fusion rates.
-A technique using offset connectors and rods has been described that optimizes the ability to place 6 occipital screws in the parasagittal plane along the midline.9 Several studies have also compared the stability of various occipitocervical constructs^{10-13} and demonstrated that rigid occipitocervical fixation is superior to wiring or other nonrigid techniques.
-A recent clinical comparison of short-term outcomes confirmed a statistically significant lower rate of complications and superior clinical outcomes with rigid versus nonrigid occipitocervical fusion constructs.14
+Occipital fixation has also improved dramatically due to the use of rigid fixation with contoured rod-screw instrumentation.
+Bicortical placement in the thickest and strongest bone along the occipital midline offers a biomechanical advantage and promotes stability, rigidity, thereby increases fusion rates.
+A technique that utilizes medial offset connectors and rods has been described, that allows placement of a total of six occipital screws in the parasagittal plane along the occiput midline.
+Several studies have also compared the stability of various occipitocervical constructs10-13 and demonstrated that rigid occipitocervical fixation is superior to wiring or other nonrigid techniques.
+A recent clinical comparison of short-term outcomes confirmed a statistically significant lower rate of complications and superior clinical outcomes with rigid versus nonrigid occipitocervical fusion constructs.